roman-milk/roman-milk.github.io/mary-fred-and-the-gangster.md

+===

- ****** Mary, Fred and the Gangster Ch.
-02 ****** byJust_Plain_Bob© "I hate to add to your burden honey, but there is something else."
+"I hate to add to your burden honey, but there is something else."
 Fred looked at her as she continued, "What happened today wasn't my fault and I fought it as best I could, but in the end I loved it and I want to do it again and again as often as I can."

  "What?"
 Fred asked, "Fuck black men?"